FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Tokenizer Discussion

 \cref{fig: token size distribution} illustrates key statistics about our molecular tokenization scheme after applying 100 merge operations.
 The first distribution shows the number of fragments per molecule, indicating that most molecules contain approximately 7 fragments on average.
 However, the distribution exhibits a tail of larger molecules with more fragments.
 This suggests that our tokenizer effectively compresses molecular structures while maintaining meaningful substructures.

 The second distribution displays the number of atoms per token, revealing that most tokens correspond to fragment sizes of around 10 atoms.
-This indicates that our tokenization approach balances fragmentation and meaningful chemical subunits, crucial for learning robust molecular representations.
+This indicates that our tokenization approach balances fragmentation and meaningful chemical subunits, relevant for learning molecular representations.

 In our Masked Fragment Modeling (MFM) task, we leverage this tokenization scheme by randomly masking a fragment and training the model to predict the missing part.
 This task encourages the model to capture local chemical dependencies while learning a high-level structural understanding of molecules.
-The observed fragment distribution suggests that our tokenizer segments molecules into chemically meaningful building blocks, which could enhance generalization in downstream molecular property prediction tasks.
+The observed fragment distribution suggests that our tokenizer segments molecules into chemically meaningful building blocks.